rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 </html>
 {{< /highlight >}}

-You might have noticed that there is no container for the requested content yet.
-In a perfect world, there would be some kind of list container which has multiple items to show the requested stories from Hacker News.
-Since this content is unknown before the request happens, it should be rendered dynamically after a request is made.
-You will do this in JavaScript by using the DOM API for DOM manipulations in the next part.
+You might have noticed that there is no container to show the requested content yet.
+In a perfect world, there would be some kind of element which has multiple elements itself to show the requested stories from Hacker News.
+Since this content is unknown before the request happens, it's a better approach to render it dynamically after the request is made.
+You will do this in JavaScript by using the DOM API for HTML manipulations in the next part.

-The HTML element with the id `app` can be used to hook into the DOM later on.
+The HTML element with the id `app` can be used to hook JavaScript into the DOM later on.
 In addition, the button element can be used to assign a click event listener.
 That's the perfect place to start the JavaScript code.
-So let's start there in the *index.js* file.
+Let's start with the *index.js* file.

 {{< highlight javascript >}}
 function addButtonEvent() {